6 Awesome Things You’ll Love About A Komodo Tour

-As we say hello to the new year, it’s time to start thinking about the adventures we’ll be taking for 2020.
-And what could be more adventurous than seeing Komodo dragons in real life?
-Last month, our family decided to take a quick trip to Flores and Komodo islands in Indonesia and take a Komodo tour.
+What's more adventurous than seeing Komodo dragons in real life?
+In December 2019, our family decided to take a trip to Flores and Komodo islands in Indonesia and take a Komodo tour.
 It was a great way to cap off our year!

 We partnered with a local company called Bintang Komodo Tours, who provided our family with a Komodo island tour.
 It was the ultimate once in a lifetime experience!
 We had a chance to learn all about Komodo dragons.
 And we even did some Komodo snorkeling to see the animals that live in the waters surrounding the island.
 It was the perfect educational experience for a traveling family!